COMPONENTS OF OUR GREAT WINDOWS

 (sometimes called pattern or textured glass)

 Glass that is not clear.
 This glass is used in showers, bathrooms, doors or sidelights next to a door to provide privacy.
 This glass allows people to see shapes but no or less detail.
-We use 3 different glass, granite, rain & glue chip.
+We use 6 different types of obscure glass: granite, rain, satin etch, Flemish, & glue chip.
 Granite (just called obscure) is the most obscure & glue chip is the least.
 These options are available for all windows & sliding doors.